 A rock-solid Costa Rican defender who became a World Cup mainstay and his nation's most-capped player for over a decade.

-Gilberto Martínez's career was built on consistency, toughness, and a quiet professionalism that made him a fixture at the heart of Costa Rican defense for a generation.
-Emerging from Deportivo Saprissa, his tenacity soon earned him a move to Europe, where he spent the majority of his career in Italy's Serie A with Brescia and later Sampdoria and Roma, a rare path for a Central American defender.
-Nicknamed 'El Tuma' after his hometown, he wasn't a flashy player but a reliable one, known for his marking, positioning, and uncompromising tackles.
-His international career defined him.
-From his 2001 debut, he became an automatic selection, leading the backline in the 2002 and 2006 FIFA World Cups.
-In 2009, he surpassed the appearance record of his mentor, Luis Marín, becoming Costa Rica's most-capped player—a record he held until 2015.
-His career wound down with spells in Greece and a return to Saprissa, closing the loop on a journey that took a kid from Santa Cruz to the world's biggest stages.
+Gilberto Martínez surpassed the appearance record of his mentor, Luis Marín, in 2009, becoming Costa Rica's most-capped player — a record he held until 2015.
+Emerging from Deportivo Saprissa, his tenacity earned him a move to Europe.
+He spent the majority of his career in Italy's Serie A with Brescia, Sampdoria, and Roma, a rare path for a Central American defender.
+Nicknamed 'El Tuma' after his hometown, he was reliable, known for marking, positioning, and uncompromising tackles.
+From his 2001 international debut, he led the backline in the 2002 and 2006 FIFA World Cups.
+His career wound down with spells in Greece and a return to Saprissa, closing a journey from Santa Cruz to the world's biggest stages.

 1965–1980